arpitamangal/arpitamangal/README.md

 ### Fun Fact: Online shopping introduced me to Analytics!

 Given the remote location of my undergraduate campus, I found myself relying heavily on online shopping.
 My curiosity about product recommendations sparked a fascination with Analytics.
 Through a blend of e-learning, flexible courses, and internships, I pursued knowledge in this field.
-Drawn by the excitement of data science and machine learning, I was inspired to take on a new challenge – dipping my toes into the waters of software engineering.
+Drawn by the excitement of machine learning, I was inspired to take on a new challenge – dipping my toes into the waters of software engineering.

 Upon completing my degree, I joined Barclays, where I immersed myself in iOS development.
 Simultaneously, I dedicated time to self-initiated machine learning projects, nurturing my passion.
 However, my aspiration for a full-time career in Data Science led me to join Kotak Securities.
 Here, I engaged deeply in customer and marketing analytics, thriving under an exceptional manager.